calebpolillio/fusionCAM-to-pocketnc-workflow/Work-and-Tool-Holding.md

 -move on five axes: the spindle travels 4.55" side to side; the table travels 5" front to back, 3.55" up and down, tilts 160°, and rotates 360°.

-<a href = "https://www.pentamachine.com/blog/third-party-workholding-options?srsltid=AfmBOooQRmHjtLtXLoJF1-m0WSH2WS6rcksvGTf_Wvz6kqJcw89ECS_s" >Clickable Text</a>
+<a href = "https://www.pentamachine.com/blog/third-party-workholding-options?srsltid=AfmBOooQRmHjtLtXLoJF1-m0WSH2WS6rcksvGTf_Wvz6kqJcw89ECS_s" > Work Holding Options</a>